-Despite the considerable reductions in catches, following the closure of the mixedstock fishery at sea in 2007, only 55% of Irelands 87 assessed salmon rivers are currently estimated to be meeting biologically-based CLs.
-While 32 more rivers could open for C&R-only angling as assessments indicate relatively high juvenile densities or the stocks are meeting \geq 50% of CL, it is clear the overall proportion of rivers with good population status is low.
-Fish counters provide the most direct assessment of salmon stock status in rivers.
-The number of counters installed and used in stock assessments has increased from 9 in 2002 to a maximum of 31 in recent years.
-There has been variation in the mean count since 2002, with highest numbers recorded in 2007 coinciding with the closure of offshore drift netting.
+Despite the considerable reductions in catches, following the closure of the mixed-stock fishery at sea in 2007, only 55% of Ireland's assessed salmon rivers are currently estimated to be meeting biologically-based CLs.
+While 32 more rivers could open for C&R-only angling as assessments indicate relatively high juvenile densities or the stocks are meeting ≥50% of CL, it is clear the overall proportion of rivers with good population status is low.
+Fish counters and traps provide the most direct assessment of salmon stock status in rivers.
+The number installed and used in stock assessments has increased from 9 in 2002 to a maximum of 31 in recent years.
+There has been variation in the mean count since 2002, with highest numbers recorded in 2007 coinciding with the cessation of offshore drift netting.
 However, there has been a marked decline in salmon counts subsequently with 2014 and 2015 being the two lowest values in the entire time series.
 A minor upturn was evident from the series low of 2014 until 2017 with mean abundance in 2020 an upturn on the preceding two years.
-These counter data can be considered as an index for other rivers nationally and probably reflect the national trend.
+However, this upturn appears not to have continued in 2021.
+These counter data can be considered as an index for other rivers nationally and likely reflect the national trend.